Aeroluna/LunaCoopMod/README.md

 - Reworked Bile Launchers.
   - Can now target enemies automatically.
   - Bombardment ability now uses smart casting.
-  - Bile Bombs now reveal a radius of 3 around them.
+  - Bile Bomb projectiles now reveal a radius of 3 around them.

 Idea stolen from CXL, should make Bile Launchers more effectively than just on infested maps.